10 Silent Signs You May Be Developing a Pain Pill Addiction

 Maybe your insurance company is onto your doctor-shopping, and now you’re paying out-of-pocket for your meds.
 Or maybe you’re contacting friends and family members who might have some leftover opiates lying around in their medicine cabinets.
 Eventually, as Dr. Myer points out, your drug-seeking behavior is going to rise to a level where it becomes more important than those family and friends.
 Maybe you’ll go as far as stealing meds from them.
 Maybe you won’t show up for work because you’re out trying to find pills.

-Maybe you’ve considered trying heroin, not because you want to, but because heroin is an opiate, it’s readily available, cheap, and, as users attest, “provides a better high,” per the National Institute on Drug Abuse.
+Maybe you’ve considered trying other non-prescription drugs, not because you want to, but because it’s readily available, cheap, and, as users attest, “provides a better high,” according to the National Institute on Drug Abuse.

-According to Matt Feehery, CEO, Foundations Recovery Network in Brentwood, TN, 80 percent of first-time heroin users began using as a way of coping with withdrawal symptoms from prescription pain medication.
+According to Matt Feehery, CEO, Foundations Recovery Network in Brentwood, Tennessee, 80 percent of first-time heroin users began using as a way of coping with withdrawal symptoms from prescription pain medication.

 - muscle aches